PlaidPhantom/svelte-demo/README.md

 ## 4. Nativescript

-[Svelte Native](https://svelte-native.technology/) is a community-maintained flavor of [NativeScript](https://nativescript.org/), a multi-platform framework for building applications with HTML/CSS/JS that use native UI components (as opposed to rendering HTML in a web view, like Capacitor).
+[Svelte Native](https://svelte-native.technology/) is a community-maintained flavor of [NativeScript](https://nativescript.org/), a multi-platform multi-framework toolkit for building applications with HTML/CSS/JS that use native UI components (as opposed to rendering HTML in a web view, like Capacitor).

 ```shell
 npm install -g nativescript